PostHog/posthog.com/contents/docs/cdp/zapier-connector.md

 ## Where can I find out more?

-Further information about the Zapier Connector is available in [Zapier's integration documentation](https://zapier.com/help/doc/how-to-get-started-with-posthog-on-zapier).
+Further information is available in [Zapier's integration documentation](https://zapier.com/help/doc/how-to-get-started-with-posthog-on-zapier).

 ## FAQ